hankim813/good_morning/README.md

 ##USAGE:

--Add music (.mp3 or .m4a) files to the /music folder!
+* Add music (.mp3 or .m4a) files to the /music folder!
--Execute the music_renamer.rb to reformat the music filenames so it is compatiable with this program.
+* Execute the music_renamer.rb to reformat the music filenames so it is compatiable with this program.
--Run execute_good_morning.rb
+* Run "execute_good_morning.rb"